in2workspace/in2-verifier-api/README.md

 ---

 > **Reminder:** Registering the client with the IDP is a critical step for integration to work correctly.
-Ensure you have completed all the steps in **Section 1** before proceeding with the Keycloak configuration.
+Ensure you have completed all the steps.